 Contents

-How to make Frothy Milk?
+How to Make Frothy Milk

 The ingredients for “Leche Nevada” can vary, with the use of condensed milk, chocolate, peach juice, caramel, toasted almonds, or even grapes.

-Preparation: 20 minutes
+Prep Time: 20 minutes

-Cooking: 30 minutes
+Cook Time: 30 minutes

-Servings: 4 people
+Servings: 4

 Ingredients